 Considering the 86lb motor requires a 24v power supply, that leaves the others to compare specifically for my application.

-In keeping with this train of thought, based on the draw at level four in James’ tests, level four equates to half power and as you can see, the load increase between level four and five seems to reinforce my perception of a greater jump in power between those levels during the mount tests.
+Based on the draw at level four in tests, level four equates to half power and as you can see, the load increase between level four and five seems to reinforce my perception of a greater jump in power between those levels during the mount tests.
 I’d agree with his assertion that the thrust isn’t doubling but considering the drag from my inflatable and the semi-fixed motor mount I am using, the strain on the mount was significantly greater jumping from 4-5 than 3-4.
 (I consider it was during that test I probably bent the bolts on the mount frame)

 |Level/Motor||Minn Kota Endura 30lb||Bison 62lb||Bison 32-55lb|